att/netarbiter/attbench/README.md

 #   ./start.py fio
 ```

-As of now, ATTBench supports:
+As of now, ATTBench supports Fio.
-  - Fio: `./start.py fio`
-  - COSBench (to be supported): `./start.py cosbench`

 ### Distributed test
 You can concurrently run ATTBench on mutiple hosts.